 - Straight Fork Road: 11/01

-In addition to roads, many picnic and camping areas close within the park.
-Picnic areas at Big Creek, Chimneys, Collins Creek, Cosby, Heintooga, Look Rock, and Twin Creeks all close on Oct.
-31. They all reopen in the spring.
+In addition to roads, many picnic and camping areas are closed within the park.
+Picnic areas at Big Creek, Collins Creek, Cosby, Look Rock, and Twin Creeks all closed on Oct.
+31. While Chimneys’ Picnic area closes on Nov.
+29 and Heintooga closed on Oct.
+11. They all reopen in the spring.
 Picnic areas at Cades Cove, Deep Creek, Greenbrier, and Metcalf Bottoms are open all year round.

-Campgrounds within Abrams Creek, Big Creek, Cataloochee, Cosby, Deep Creek all close on Oct.
-31. Elkmont’s campgrounds close on Nov.
-28. Balsam Mountain’s campgrounds closed on Oct.
-3. Cades Cove and Smokemont’s campgrounds are open year-round.
+Campgrounds within Abrams Creek, Big Creek, Cataloochee, Cosby, Deep Creek all closed on Oct.
+30. Elkmont’s campgrounds close on Nov.
+27. Balsam Mountain’s campgrounds closed on Oct.
+11. Cades Cove and Smokemont’s campgrounds are open year-round.
 However, the group campgrounds at Big Creek, Cades Cove, Cataloochee, Cosby, Deep Creek, Elkmont, and Smokemont closed on Oct.
-31.
+30.

 To find out more about seasonal closings with the park, you can visit their website.